snshen/Learning-for-3D-Vision/assignment5/index.md

 F indices:  [26, 41, 61]

 ## Q4.
 Expressive architectures (10 points + 20 bonus points)

-Instead of using a vanilla PointNet, improve the base model using one of [PointNet++](https://arxiv.org/abs/1706.02413), or [DGCNN](https://arxiv.org/abs/1801.07829), or [Point Transformers](https://arxiv.org/abs/2012.09164).
+In this section I improve the base model performance by utilizing Instead of using a vanilla PointNet, improve the base model using one of [PointNet++](https://arxiv.org/abs/1706.02413), or [DGCNN](https://arxiv.org/abs/1801.07829), or [Point Transformers](https://arxiv.org/abs/2012.09164).
 Your implementation need not leverage all details of these models (e.g. you can use different levels of hierarchy), but should borrow the key design principles and should allow some improvement over the base PointNet model.

 Deliverables: On your website,